Lukylix/Sportsee/README.md

 The build is minified and the filenames include the hashes. s Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://vitejs.dev/guide/build.html) for more information.

+### `yarn run serve`

+This command start a web server with the `build` folder as the root directory.

 ### `yarn run prettier`